Colin Kaepernick's collusion case against NFL heading to trial

 Kaepernick began a wave of protests by NFL players two seasons ago by kneeling during the national anthem to protest police brutality and racial inequality.
 The protests have grown into an extremely polarizing issue with President Trump loudly urging the league to suspend or fire players who demonstrate during the anthem.

-Kaepernick contends the owners violated union rules by conspiring to keep him off of teams.
+Kaepernick contends the owners violated their collective bargaining agreement with players by conspiring to keep him off of teams.
+The case hinges on whether owners worked together rather than decided individually to not sign Kaepernick.

 Burbank writes in the ruling: "Colin Kaepernick's complaint alleging that his inability to secure a player contract since becoming a free agent in March 2017 has been due to an agreement among team owners and the NFL that violates Article 17, Section 1 of the collective bargaining agreement between the NFL and the NFLPA (union)."

+Meanwhile, the league and players union still haven't resolved whether players will be punished this season if they choose to kneel or demonstrate during the national anthem.

+Owners approved a policy requiring players to stand if they are on the sideline during the national anthem, allowing them to stay off the field if they wish.
+But the league and union put that on hold after the Miami Dolphins faced backlash for classifying the protests as conduct potentially detrimental to the team -- putting players at risk of fines or suspensions.

-The National Football League Players Association issued a statement at the time when the grievance was filed in October 2017, which said it "has a duty to assist Mr. Kaepernick as we do all players and we will support him."
+The National Football League Players Association issued a statement at the time when Kaepernick's grievance was filed in October 2017, which said it "has a duty to assist Mr. Kaepernick as we do all players and we will support him."

 "Colin Kaepernick's goal has always been, and remains, to simply be treated fairly by the league he performed at the highest level for and to return to the football playing field," Geragos said at the time.